ActivitySim/asim_eet_viz/README.md

 `environment.yml` file using `conda env create -n {environment_name}`

 ## Output Compilation
-To rebuild the output website, run the `compile.py` script, which will pull a list of Jupyter notebooks from `_quarto.yml` to execute.
+To build the output website, run the `compile.py` script, which will pull a list of Jupyter notebooks from `_quarto.yml` to execute.
 The outputs from these notebooks will be compiled into the new website, found in the `output` directory.